RWensveen/com.broadlink/README.md

 # To Do

 still some things to do:
-- add supported devices (see /lib/DeviceInfo for list)
+- add supported devices (see com.broadlink/lib/DeviceInfo for list)
-- get valid icons
-   + currently, default 'lamp' and 'rocket' is used.